 As your treatment progresses you may experience some side effects or reactions.
 Not everyone will have all of these reactions.
 These are normal reactions and usually temporary.
-They can vary between people, dependent on what area has been treated.
+They can vary between people dependent on what area has been treated.
 Your SABR consultant will discuss with you which of the following side effects apply to you and how likely they are to occur.

-- Tiredness (fatigue) you will feel more tired than usual for several weeks after the radiotherapy has been completed. - Skin reactions the skin where you are having the radiotherapy may change.
-Skin reactions can vary, but the common symptoms are redness, dryness and itchiness.
-Very rarely, the skin may break down. - Pain there is a risk that any pain you have may increase for a few weeks immediately following treatment.
-This is usually mild and relieved with simple painkillers such as paracetamol. - Difficulty swallowing very rarely you may experience difficulty swallowing or swelling in your mouth, which can be painful.
-We may prescribe painkillers to enable you to continue eating and drinking normally. - Shortness of breath if you are having your chest treated, occasionally you may develop a cough, have difficulty breathing and notice an increase in the amount of phlegm you have. - Changes in bowel habits if you are having your pelvis treated, you may experience some changes in your bowel habits such as diarrhoea. - Hair loss occasionally some people may find that they lose small patches of hair in the area being treated.
-Hair loss may occur within the first 4 weeks after treatment and usually grows back. - Fractures, joint stiffness and arthritis for some patients there may be an increased risk of fracture following treatment or stiffness/reduced movement of joints.
-This may occur months after treatment. - Myelopathy potential lack of coordination and/or weakness of arms, sensory disturbance and/or bowel dysfunction and/or bladder dysfunction.
+• Tiredness (fatigue) You will feel more tired than usual for several weeks after the radiotherapy has been completed.

+- Skin reactions The skin where you are having the radiotherapy may change.
+Skin reactions can vary but the common symptoms are redness, dryness and itchiness.
+Very rarely, the skin may break down. - Pain There is a risk that any pain you have may increase for a few weeks immediately following treatment.
+This is usually mild and relieved with simple painkillers such as paracetamol. - Difficulty swallowing Very rarely you may experience difficulty swallowing or swelling in your mouth which can be painful.
+We may prescribe painkillers to enable you to continue eating and drinking normally. - Shortness of breath If you are having your chest treated, occasionally you may develop a cough, have difficulty breathing and notice an increase in the amount of phlegm you have. - Changes in bowel habits If you are having your pelvis treated, you may experience some changes in your bowel habits such as diarrhoea. - Hair loss Occasionally some people may find that they lose small patches of hair in the area being treated.
+Hair loss may occur within the first 4 weeks after treatment and usually grows back. - Scalp redness Some patients may experience some mild redness of the scalp in the area being treated.
+This is usually mild and settles without requiring treatment.
+If troublesome, your doctor can supply some cream to alleviate this. - Fractures, joint stiffness and arthritis For some patients there may be an increased risk of fracture following treatment or stiffness/ reduced movement of joints.
+This may occur months after treatment.